JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ![Xcode Build Phases]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-run-script-order.png') }})

-We are now ready to start coding the iOS application and to use the Kotlin code from it
+We are now ready to start coding the iOS application with Kotlin

 ## Calling Kotlin Code from Swift

 Remember, our goal is to show the text message on the screen.
 As we see, our iOS application does not draw anything on the screen.
 Let's make it show the `UILabel` with the text message.
 Let's open the `ViewController.swift` file from the *project navigator (⌘1)* tree.
-We need to replace the contents of the `ViewController.swift` filewith the following code:
+We need to replace the contents of the `ViewController.swift` file with the following code:

 <div class="sample" markdown="1" mode="swift" theme="idea" data-highlight-only="1" auto-indent="false">